peterkuma/ml-clouds-2021/README.md

 files (2003–2008).
 The HISTSURFACEOBS files have to be unpacked after downloading.

-In the examples below it is assumed that the IDD files are stored under `input/idd/synop` and `input/idd/buoy` for the synop and buoy files, respectively.
+In the examples below it is assumed that the IDD NetCDF files are stored under `input/idd/synop` and `input/idd/buoy` for the synop and buoy files, respectively.